 - It can also hybridize with native Douglas hawthorn (Crataegus douglasii), creating a weedier, more competitive hybrid species.

 - It grows in thorny thickets that make it difficult for animals to access to water and food.

 What you can do about it:

-- Pulling or digging up small holly trees or shrubs is easiest in the fall through spring when the ground is damp.
+- Pulling or digging up small hawthorn trees or shrubs is easiest in the fall through spring when the ground is damp.
 Make sure to monitor the area for several years and pull any re-sprouting plants.

 - Weed wrenches can assist with removing hawthorn.
 If you are in Washington County, we lend these tools for free from our Tool Loan Program.

 The native Douglas hawthorn looks similar to English hawthorn.
 Douglas hawthorn has stout thorns, like English hawthorn, but its leaves are weakly lobed and its fruits are dark purple, rather than dark red.

 Download the English Hawthorn Best Management Practices Factsheet